What Rugby Union taught me about SEO

-In rugby, people talk about the ‘lottery of the breakdown’.
-You may think what you have done at the breakdown is perfectly legally, but the referee may not and while give you a penalty.
-And it’s his opinion that matters.
+In rugby, people talk about the lottery of the breakdown.
+You may think what you have done at the breakdown is perfectly legal, but the referee may not and give you a penalty.
+Its his opinion that matters.
 The same applies with Google.
-You may know that you haven’t been involved in any so-called ‘black hat’ techniques, but if Google thinks you have that is all that matters.
+You may know that you haven't been involved in any so-called 'black hat' techniques, but if Google thinks you have that is all that matters.

 The key question to ask yourself is, if you ever met Matt Cutts would you tell him about your current link building techniques?
 If the answer is no, then don't do it.

 Pre-season sucks, but it is worth it eventually.